 What if I want a paid intern to be benefits-eligible?

 If you intend for a paid intern to be eligible for benefits, designate them as “Full-Time Employee (W-2)” or “Part-Time Employee (W-2)”, as applicable.
-Remember, to be benefits-eligible, an employee must work at least 30 hours a week.
+Remember, to be benefits-eligible, an employee must work at least on average 30 or more hours per week.

 How will I be billed for interns?

-What if I don't want to pay my interns hourly?
+What if I don't want to pay my interns on an hourly basis?

-A “Paid Intern” in Justworks is required to fill out timecards like other hourly employees.
+A "Paid Intern" in Justworks is a non-exempt employee and therefore is required to fill out timecards.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.